coffebar/intel_backlight_brightness_step/README.md

-# Fix brightness control fn keys on intel-core laptops
+# Fix brightness control step for fn keys

 Program automatically operates intel's ACPI backlight on Linux when you change backlight level with special fn buttons.
 It changes step from magic units to 10% of the absolute maximum value.